 Marco GAlvani - Composer

 Marco Galvani is a composer based in London.
 His compositions have been performed throughout the UK, Europe, and North America.
 Marco’s choral work is published by Edition Peters.
 His work has been commissioned, performed, and recorded by a variety of orchestras, ensembles, and choirs.
-Galvani’s first chamber opera ‘Rothschild’s Violin’ led David Threasher from Gramophone to describe him as a ‘compositional voice of genuine promise’.
+Galvani’s first chamber opera ‘Rothschild’s Violin’ led David Threasher to describe him as a ‘compositional voice of genuine promise’ in the Oxford Culture Review.

 Marco has received choral commissions from ensembles such as The Sixteen, The Choir of Salisbury Cathedral, Sansara Chamber Choir, and The Arcadian Singers.
 In 2015, Galvani’s commission ‘Tantum Ergo’ was broadcast on BBC Radio 3 from the Edington Festival of Music within the liturgy.
 This work has subsequently been recorded by Sansara Chamber Choir, with whom Marco is Associate Composer.